TheCornelius/OOAD_Galactica/README.md

 ### Webale Chess Game
-This is an university assignment which aims to design a Webale chess game using appropriate design patterns.
+This is a university assignment which aims to design a Webale chess game using appropriate design patterns.

 ### Design patterns used:
 - MVC